Local Employment and Economic Development (LEED Programme)

 the importance of ensuring that skills utilisation is built into policy development

-adaptation, innovation, employee-employer relations, human resource development practices
+employee-employer relations, human resource development practices and business-product

-and business-product market strategies.
-It is often at the local level that the interface
+market strategies.
+It is often at the local level that the interface of these factors

 On 2 November 2017, the report was launched in London at a conference organised jointly by the OECD, Warwick University, the Work Foundation, and the Centre for Cities.
 The event brought together stakeholders from national government departments, cities, Local Enterprise Partnerships (LEPs) as well as business, NGOs and research institutions to discuss the key challenges facing the United Kingdom in building more and better quality jobs.